-AP FACT CHECK: Claims from Trump and Biden’s first debate
+AP FACT CHECK: False claims flood Trump-Biden debate

 Biden’s broader point is push back on the idea that he’s a Johnny-Come-Lately with the Black community or that his political connections there are owed only to being Barack Obama’s vice president.

+THE FACTS: Not quite.
+The statistics in Chicago are true, but those numbers are only a small snapshot of crime in the city and the United States, and his strategy is highlighting how data can be easily molded to suit the moment.
+As for New York, Trump may have been talking about shootings.
+They are up in New York by about 93% so far this year, but overall crime is down about 1.5%.
+Murders are up 38%, but there were 327 killings compared with 236, still low compared with years past.
+For example, compared with a decade ago, crime is down 10 percent.

+An FBI report released Monday for 2019 year of crime data found that violent crime has decreased over the past three years.

-Associated Press writers Josh Boak, Ellen Knickmeyer, Calvin Woodward, Hope Yen, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper and Amanda Seitz contributed to this report.
+Associated Press writers Josh Boak, Colleen Long, Ellen Knickmeyer, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.